LisaHackett97/MS1-Dog-Daycare/README.md

 - Gallery: allows user to click and go to gallery page to view images.
 - More Info: This page was renamed more info on the nav menu, to be more intuive for users.
 - The html page which the more info menu item is linked to, is called services.
+- Contact option on the menu will bring user to to the contact form on the services page.

 ### Footer